-The effectiveness dimension captures who is being served in the program (participant suitability) and the effect of the services for program participants (service impact).
+The effectiveness dimension captures who is being served in the program (participant suitability) and the effect of the services for participants (service impact).
 The two core performance measures of effectiveness are participant suitability and service impact:

-a) Participant suitability (20%) examines and quantifies identified individual and market barriers to employment.
-This measure ensures that service providers are providing services to individuals who are most in need of program.

-The following suitability indicators are measured at the start of the program to highlight the barrier to employment that an individual had when they first accessed the program (Table 2: Participant Suitability Indicators).
+a) Participant suitability (20%) examines and quantifies identified participant and market barriers to employment.
+This measure ensures that service providers are providing services to participants who are most in need of the program.
+The following suitability indicators are measured at the start of the program, to highlight the barrier to employment that a participant had when they first accessed the program (Table 2: Participant Suitability Indicators).

-Minimum provincial standard: Service providers must serve participants who, on average, possess 35% of the suitability indicators (i.e., participants will have an average of 4.9 indicators).
+Minimum provincial standard: Service providers must serve participants who, on average, possess 45% of the suitability indicators (i.e., participants will have an average of 6.3 indicators).